rbms-bsc/DCRMR/_pages/Ppdm/Manufacture-statement.md

 >Example:
 ><CITE>Amstelodami : Ex officina et sumptibus Iudoci Hondii, [approximately 1630]</CITE>

-<a name="4.22.7.4">4.22.7.4</a> If a statement with grammatically inseparable elements contains information relating both to the manufacture of the resource and to the agents who have contributed to its intellectual or artistic content, use judgment in deciding whether to transcribe the statement as part of the manufacture statement or as a [statement of responsibility](/DCRMR/sor/Statement-of-responsibility/) (see [2.20.X.X](/DCRMR/sor/Statement-of-responsibility/#2.20.X.X)).
+<a name="4.22.7.4">4.22.7.4</a> If a statement with grammatically inseparable elements contains information relating both to the manufacture of the resource and to the agents who have contributed to its intellectual or artistic content, use judgment in deciding whether to transcribe the statement as part of the manufacture statement or as a [Statement of responsibility](/DCRMR/sor/Statement-of-responsibility/) (see [2.20.X.X](/DCRMR/sor/Statement-of-responsibility/#2.20.X.X)).
 Often the layout of the source will suggest the appropriate treatment.